ty-elastic/instruqt_o11y--course--field--100-logs-workflow--main/instruqt/tracks/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 ![5_exports.png](../assets/5_exports.png)

 > [!NOTE]
-> In practice, you would setup an email Connector to allow Elasticsearch to automatically email the report to the CIO on the schedule you defined.
+> In practice, you would setup an email Connector to allow Elasticsearch to automatically email the dashboard to the CIO on the schedule you defined.

 # Alert when a new UA is seen